Seagate/cortx/doc/S3ServerQuickStart.md

     * Enter new password for openldap IAM admin:: `ldapadmin`

 1. `$ cd ./scripts/env/dev`
 2. `$ ./init.sh`, For some system `./init.sh` fails sometimes.
 If it is failing run `./upgrade-enablerepo.sh` and re run `./init.sh`.
-Refer below image of successful run of `./init.sh` where `failed` field should be zero.  # this can take 10-15 minutes to run
+Refer below image of successful run of `./init.sh` where `failed` field should be zero.

 <p align="center"><img src="../../assets/images/init_script_output.PNG?raw=true"></p>